HausDAO/baal-tokens/README.md

 # baal-tokens

-Playground to experiment with different token and shaman configurations
+Intent: Playground to experiment with different summoner, token and shaman configurations

 It uses a HOS (Higher Order Summoner) that wraps our indexed summoners from the baal repo